AmirH32/AmirH32/README.md

-- 👋 Hi, I’m @AmirH32
+- 👋 Hi, I’m @AmirH32.

+The CIA glow in the dark

 # Currently Learning
 - 👀 How to be a 1337 H4x0r
 - 👀 Force push and pray
 - 👀 How to get rid of RATs

 # Contact
 - 📫 How to reach me: https://www.linkedin.com/in/amir-h-415286214/